pydata/xarray/doc/pandas.rst

 __ http://www.jstatsoft.org/v59/i10/

-In this "tidy data" format, we can represent any :py:class:`~xray.Dataset` and :py:class:`~xray.DataArray` in terms of :py:class:`pandas.DataFrame` and :py:class:`pandas.Series`, respectively (and vice-versa).
+In this "tidy data" format, we can represent any :py:class:`~xarray.Dataset` and :py:class:`~xarray.DataArray` in terms of :py:class:`pandas.DataFrame` and :py:class:`pandas.Series`, respectively (and vice-versa).
 The representation works by flattening non-coordinates to 1D, and turning the tensor product of coordinate indexes into a :py:class:`pandas.MultiIndex`.